ApryseSDK/pdftron-react-native/README.md

 ```

 ##### disabledElements
-array of string, optional, default to none
+array of string, optional, defaults to none

 Defines buttons to be disabled for the viewer.
 Strings should be [Config.Buttons](./src/Config/Config.js) constants.